The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/6-environment-variables-deployment.md

 }
 ```

+To test this out:
-1. Update this code to use `dist` no matter what
+1. Temporarily update this code to use `dist` no matter what.
 2. Return to the `frontend` app and run `npm run build`.
 3. Restart the server.